billwestfall/miscellaneuos/docs/kadesh01.md

 Now to ask a critical question, that may seem like a troll but is asked in all seriousness: why did you make a project plan?

+If we look at both the story of the Battle of Kadesh and the project, nothing went according to plan.
+There is a significant amount of work involved in strategic planning.

+What's interesting is that despite overwhelming failure of plans to follow the steps that are laid out, organizations continue to invest in project planning.

+It might be valuable to investigate the reasons why the plans failed.

+In the case of the Battle of Kadesh, the issue is that the plan cannot take into account the actions of the enemy.
+The enemy has a motivation to make the plans of the opponent fail.

+Imagine a game of chess.
+Chess is played with perfect information where the opponents can see all of the moves.
+Your goal in the game is to thwart your opponents moves, this will give you the advantage to win.

+Now going back to the battle, it is a confrontation of incomplete information.
+You can't see all of the moves of your opponent, and you don't know what their plans are.

+Before the battle, you have a plan in place about how things will proceed.
+You may even have some contingincies for unexpected events.
+You will have no way of knowing all of the choices and no way of getting all of the real time information.
+Quickly your plan will be thwarted and you will have to adapt in real time.

+Think of the project in the same way.
+It's virtually guaranteed that some or most of your plans will not go as planned.
+Some individuals and teams will not do things that are expected, and when these teams have items that interact then they will start to fail in complex ways.

+There may be a way of handling the issue that isn't a traditional project plan.

+If we have learned from agile that we need to adapt as quickly as possible to a changing environment with changing requirements, then we can also use project management in an agile manner.